CodeYourFuture/js-exercises/week-6/Homework/1-alarmclock/task.md

 ### Hints

-- Have you tried lookng at the `setInterval` function?
+- Have you tried looking at the `setInterval` function?

 ### Steps to complete